umarhassan-mitodl/21m.262-fall-2006/content/pages/readings.md

 ———.
 Selected Writings.
 In _Music in the Western World_.
 Edited by P. Weiss and R. Taruskin New York, NY: Schirmer, 1984, pp. 423-26.
 ISBN: 9780028729008.

 Thoreau, Henry David. _Walden_.
 Chapter 1, essentially the first 20 pages or so.
-(Excerpts) ({{% resource_link "e6b56a4d-1932-469b-9635-d02e6b4f87b9" "Download a copy of Walden from Project Gutenberg" %}}.)
+(Excerpts) ([Download a copy of Walden from Project Gutenberg](http://www.gutenberg.org/etext/205).)

 Block, Geoffrey. _Ives: Concord Sonata_.
 New York, NY: Cambridge University Press, 1996.
 ISBN: 9780521498210.